coffemate/SuperFreezZ/README.md

-SuperFreeze
+SuperFreezZ
 ===========

 An android app that makes it possible to entirely freeze all background activities of an app.
-Currently, the user has to force stop apps by hand, SuperFreeze only shows the app settings page.
+Currently, the user has to force stop apps by hand, SuperFreezZ only shows the app settings page.

 Greenify is another app that can do this, but it is not Open Source.

 Any contributions are welcome.

-SuperFreeze is not yet another task manager promising to delete 10GB of data per month or making your device 2x as fast.
+SuperFreezZ is not yet another task manager promising to delete 10GB of data per month or making your device 2x as fast.
 This is impossible.
 You should freeze only
 * apps that you do not trust (and do not want to run in background) and
 * apps that you use very few.